 This is page 2 of the Featured Watches section of the Alan's Vintage Watches site.
 It's a collection of many wristwatches and a few other odds and ends.
 For each watch, click the link or the photo to get to a page dedicated to the watch.
-There is a HUGE page of watches as FEATURED WATCHES PAGE 1.
-The page became so long, it did not allow adding any more, thus this new page.
+There are other pages of FEATURED WATCHES, PAGE 1, PAGE 3, PAGE 4.
 TIMEX Ivory Dial Camper, December 2017.
 A colorful and stunning version of the ongoing Camper series.
 This was initiated by TIMEX Japan in November 2015 with a green case Camper, which was a recreation of the 1980s-1990s mechanical Camper.
 Since 2015, there have been several versions.
 This one is in many ways a departure from the rest, and is truly spectacular.

-This concludes the second page of "Featured Watches."
-For the first page of of "Featured Watches," please go to:
+This concludes PAGE 2 of "Featured Watches."
+For the next page 3, please go on to: